mattermost/docs/source/playbooks/setting-up-playbooks.rst

 - **Checklists:** The list of tasks to be completed for the run.
 - **Templates:** Templates for frequently-used actions such as updates and reminders.
-- **Actions:** Automation options for inviting members, webhooks, welcome messages and more.
+- **Actions:** Automation options for inviting members, webhooks, welcome messages, channel export settings, and more.
 - **Permissions:** Manage permissions at a channel and a playbook level.

 Creating checklists